pottekkat/personal-website/content/posts/nginx-to-apisix/index.md

 For most of us, Nginx is just an abstraction of the underlying network.

+That's the primary reason why we still use Nginx and think it's a fine choice as a capable web server, reverse proxy, load balancer, and more.
+Even when I wrote about Cloudflare's migration to Pingora in an article titled "Nginx is Probably Fine," most, if not all, comments were, "Who said otherwise?"

-While it was enough for the past two decades, the proliferation of APIs as the standard building blocks for applications, now calls for better, API-first abstractions.
+While Nginx has _served_ us well for the past two decades (pun intended), the proliferation of APIs as the standard building blocks for modern applications demands better, API-first abstractions. _Well, hello, Apache APISIX!_

-API gateways fit neatly in this increasingly API-first world allowing developers to focus on building applications to handle business problems while leaving the network configurations to the API gateway.

-APISIX is an API gateway built on top of Nginx (OpenResty) maintained by the Apache Software Foundation.
-An API gateway is a proxy with a lot of features, like fine-grained traffic control, authentication, observability, and more.
+Apache APISIX is a high-performance API gateway built on top of Nginx (OpenResty).
+As the name suggests, APISIX is maintained by the Apache Software Foundation.

+An API gateway can be seen as a reverse proxy, with capabilities like fine-grained traffic control, authentication, observability, and more.
+To put it simply, APISIX can do what Nginx does and more.

+This is precisely the reason why people decide to move from Nginx to APISIX; you get what you have with Nginx and more.

+This interactive article attempts to ease this migration by taking Nginx users through their typical use cases with APISIX without compromising familiarity.

 ## Proxy Requests

+Forwarding client requests to an upstream and returning the responses is a primary requirement for any Nginx replacement.

+In Nginx, you proxy requests using the `proxy_pass` directive:

 ```nginx {title="nginx.conf", id="proxy-requests-nginx.conf"}
 http {